zhenxinglu/Log-Insight/readme.md

 - Remembers last opened file path and options, restores the last opened log file and search conditions when reopening the program
 - Font size adjustment (Use Ctrl+mouse wheel to zoom in/out text in the result area)
 - In-result area search function (Press Ctrl+F to open search dialog, supports keyword highlighting and navigation)
+- Collapse/Expand Control Panel by double-clicking its header

 ## Usage Instructions